aembke/fred.rs/bin/benchmark/README.md

 Callers should take care to consider each of these when deciding on argv values.

 This module also includes an optional `assert-expected` feature flag that adds an `assert!` call after each `INCR` command to ensure the response is actually correct.
-I've found this to be useful when trying to catch race conditions.

 ## Tracing